GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 66.
-Ye men on earth in God rejoice
+Voice Text: LXVI.
+Ye men on earth in God reioyce

 General Note